NMhilario/Deployments/Docker/traefik/Traefik_README.txt

 echo $(htpasswd -nb <USER> <PASSWORD>) | sed -e s/\\$/\\$\\$/g
 	- Paste output in docker-compose.yml in line (traefik.http.middlewares.traefik-auth.basicauth.users=<USER>:<HASHED-PASSWORD>)

-[CREATE DOCKER PROXY NETWORK]
+[CREATE DOCKER NETWORK]

-docker network create NETWORK (see docker-compose.yml file)
+docker network create NETWORK

 docker-compose up -d
 docker-compose up -d --force-recreate

+FOR ALL DEPLOYMENTS WITHOUT A LABEL SECTION, IN ORDER TO BE PROXIED BY TRAEFIK THEY WILL HAVE TO BE DECLARED IN THE TRAEFIK CONFIG FILE AS ROUTERS AND SERVICES.